artlung/aggregate-thumbnail-images/readme.md

 ## History
 - Initial version provides an endpoint under the WP REST API to get the available featured images for categories or tags.
+- Added a shell script to consume the api and generate the image based on the output.

 ## Goals
 - Make those images or allow WordPress users to compose images for tags and categories or both